Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 960 should be quite a bit faster than the GeForce GT 340 1GB in general. (explain)
+Memory BandwidthIn theory, the GeForce GTX 960 should be quite a bit faster than the GeForce GT 340 1GB overall. (explain)

-Texel RateThe GeForce GTX 960 is a lot (more or less 310%) more effective at texture filtering than the GeForce GT 340 1GB. (explain)
+Texel RateThe GeForce GTX 960 should be a lot (approximately 310%) faster with regards to AF than the GeForce GT 340 1GB. (explain)

-Pixel RateIf running with a high resolution is important to you, then the GeForce GTX 960 is a better choice, by far. (explain)
+Pixel RateIf running with a high screen resolution is important to you, then the GeForce GTX 960 is superior to the GeForce GT 340 1GB, by far. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison